duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_programs_and_environments.md

 ARG REPO_NAME="my-program"
 ```

+and then similarly update the `DESCRIPTION` and the `MAINTAINER` ARGs.

 Save the changes.
 We can now build the image, even though there is not going to be much going on inside it until we place our code in it.
-To do that, we need to enable development features in the duckietown-shell by running the following in a terminal:

-    laptop $ dts install devel

 Now, in a terminal, move to the directory created by the `git clone` instruction above and run the following command:

-    laptop $ dts devel build -f --arch amd64
+    laptop $ dts devel build -f

-If you correctly installed Docker and `dts`, you should see a long log that ends with something like
+If you correctly installed Docker and `dts`, you should see a long log that ends with something like (but not necessary exactly like) the following:
- the following:

 <figure id="fig:build">
   <img alt="build" style="width:40em" src="images/dts_devel_build.png"/>